elmasse/elmasse-bundle/README.md

 # elmasse-bundle

-`Ext.i18n.Bundle` as a Sencha Cmd Package.
+`elmasse.i18n.Bundle` as a Sencha Cmd Package.

+## Note
+Since **version 1.1.0** namespace has been changed from `Ext.i18n` to `elmasse.i18n` to avoid namespace issues with ExtJS reserved package names.

 ## Install
 The `latest` stable version is available thru a Sencha Cmd repository located at [elmasse.github.io/cmd/pkgs](http://elmasse.github.io/cmd/pkgs)